NicholasFarrow/nicholasfarrow.github.io/_posts/2019-08-02-Creating-a-Moon-Animation-Using-NASA-Images-and-Python.md

 share: true
 related: true
 ---
-We can create a video of the moon with just a few lines of python code!
+Here's how we can create a video of the moon in just a few lines of python code!

 <video preload="auto" autoplay="autoplay" loop="loop" style="width: 600px; height: 600px;">
     <source src="http://i.imgur.com/29P2k8Z.mp4" type="video/mp4"></source>
 </video>

-We can check what the moon will look like at a given day and time using [this NASA visualisation](https://svs.gsfc.nasa.gov/4442).
+Using this [NASA visualisation](https://svs.gsfc.nasa.gov/4442) we can check what the moon will look like on a given day.
 ![screenshot1](/assets/images/post3/screenshot_1.png)

-By opening the image in a new tab, we see the image is stored with the path:
+By opening the output image in a new tab, we see the image is located at path:
 `https://svs.gsfc.nasa.gov/vis/a000000/a004400/a004442/frames/730x730_1x1_30p/moon.5108.jpg`

 Replacing the last number in the URL (5108) with another number, 0001, we can view the first image:
 ![0001](https://svs.gsfc.nasa.gov/vis/a000000/a004400/a004442/frames/730x730_1x1_30p/moon.0001.jpg)

 We want to write some python which downloads and saves one of these images.
-We can store the URL as a string:
+First, we can store the URL as a string:
 ~~~python
 imageNumber = "0001"
 URL = "https://svs.gsfc.nasa.gov/vis/a000000/a004400/a004442/frames/730x730_1x1_30p/moon.{}.jpg".format(imageNumber)
 ~~~

-We can use the `urllib` module to download this image to a folder we have created `out`.
+Now we can use the `urllib` module to download this image to a folder we have created `out`.
 ~~~python
 import urllib.request as request
 request.urlretrieve(URL, 'out/image0001.jpg')